utmmcss/2025.deerhacks.ca/README.md

 ## Setup

-1. Run `yarn install` to install dependencies
+1. Run `npm install` to install dependencies
 2. Install all the required workspace `@recommended` extensions
 3. Add the required `.env` files from discord `#configs` / mcss drive